naomity/page-demo/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student keen in deep learning and software engineering
+role: keen in deep learning and software engineering

 # Organizations/Affiliations to show in About widget
 organizations: